Tallami/EDA-Netflix-Disney/README.md

-# EDA Project: Analyzing Netflix and Disney Content
+# Comparative Exploratory Data Analysis of Netflix and Disney+ Content

 - This project involves conducting a comprehensive **Exploratory Data Analysis** on two **Data Sets** stored in an AWS S3 Bucket.
 - The analysis is performed using **Python** and **SQL**.